source-data/render-rev/README.md

 * `--rr-highlight-nav-bg-color`: The background color of the navigation bar in the highlight viewer.
 Defaults to the background color of the reviews items.
 * `--rr-highlight-nav-text-color`: The text color of the navigation bar in the highlight viewer.
 Defaults to the text color of the reviews items.

+* `--rr-timeline-summary-bg-color`: The background color of the automated summary in the timeline.
+Defaults to `#eee`.
+* `--rr-timeline-summary-text-color`: The text color of the automated summary in the timeline.
+Defaults to `grey`.

 ## Development